ivanshalashilin/Cavity/README.md

 0. Set up the optics as in the diagram (except the dichroic)
 1. Fibre light from 1104nm and 780nm into fibre collimators
 2. Pass 780nm light through half waveplate.
-Rotate waveplate until it is relfected at the polarising beam splitter (PBS)
+Rotate waveplate until it is reflected at the polarizing beam splitter (PBS)
 3. Turn on function generator, amplify the signal, and scan the cavity with a sawtooth/triangle wave at $\sim$ 5-15Hz
-4. Couple 1104nm into the cavity (alignment tips below), until signal is maximised.
+4. Couple 1104nm into the cavity (alignment tips below), until signal is maximized.
 Monitor output with amplified photodiode on an oscilloscope
 5. Align 780nm into the cavity via the PBS
 6. Align dichroic mirror and second photodiode to split 780nm onto the second channel